Frequently Asked Questions (FAQ)

 - Assists meeting small business goals and facilitates compliance with competition requirements

 - Attach customized documents

-- Real time pricing: Vendors aware of where they stand in auction process.
+- Real time pricing: Vendors are aware of where they stand in auction process.
 Bidders' identities are not visible to other sellers/bidders in a reverse auction.

-- Driven by competition
+- Prices driven by competition

 - Web based program - allows all qualified vendors to participate depending on vehicle chosen by Buyer Access to all RFQ/RFPs placed under categories for which you hold contracts

 5. How do I access/login or register into GSA Reverse Auction?

 GSA and VA Schedule Vendors that are registered in eBuy are automatically registered in the GSA Reverse Auction Platform.